Skip to Main Content

 • Small business owner who employs a military reservist or National Guard member who was called to active duty

-• A Veteran small business owner – or a veteran seeking to start a small business
+• A veteran small business owner – or a veteran seeking to start a small business

 • Small business owner who employs a service-disabled veteran